-For example. in TVs LG lastly 2014 they're named HDMI (4K@60Hz) DVI IN (HDCP 2.2, ARC, 10Bit, MHL) What are them?
-And why they have different names than earlier ports which were known like as HDMI (ARC, STB, DVI, MHL).
-In this article I try to tell about diferents ones from anothers
+For example, in LG TVs HDMI is named HDMI ([email protected]) DVI IN (HDCP 2.2, ARC, 10Bit, MHL).
+And there are some other names for earlier ports that can be known like HDMI (ARC, STB, DVI, MHL).
+In this article, I try to tell about their differences.

-At first, HDMI HDCP was developed as a protected data to connect devices to transmit high-resolution video.
-And a time again was developed a protocol 2.2 to provide better protection.
-And this version of protocol isn’t supported by earlier versions of HDMI HDCP
+At first, HDMI HDCP was developed as a protected data pport to connect devices to transmit high-resolution video.
+And then was developed protocol 2.2 to provide better protection.
+And this version of protocol isn’t supported by earlier versions of HDMI HDCP.

-A picture which shows a cheme of HDCP work
+A picture which shows a cheme of how HDCP work.

 If one of the devices doesn’t support HDCP 2.2, the scheme would look like this:

-HDMI MHL (Mobile High-Definition Link) In this way, port support USB Data (USB→HDMI).
-For example, you can share your photos, videos or music from your phone (USB) to your TV (HDMI)
+HDMI MHL (Mobile High-Definition Link).
+In this way, the port support USB Data (USB→HDMI).
+For example, you can share your photos, videos, or music from your phone (USB) to your TV (HDMI)

-MHL is only one type of HDMI ports which support USB Data
+MHL is only one type of HDMI ports that support USB Data.